victoriafil/computational-semantics/README.md

 - Choose one person as repository manager: `userm`
 - `userm` creates a private github repository.
 (Initialise with README, and ignore Python)
 - The repository name should be `lt2213-lab-x-group-y` (`x` for the lab number and `y` for group number).
-- Add all group members and all course instructors as collaborators with Admin role in the repository settings.
+- Add all group members and all course instructors (`adamlek`, `mmehdig`, `sdobnik`) as collaborators with Admin role in the repository settings.
 (https://github.com/userm/lt2213-lab-x-group-y/settings/access)
 - `userm` adds the lab matterial as a module in your repository.
 In the terminal: